Michael C. Ruger, Chair

 She is a Liberal Arts mentor and was recognized with the 2012 Outstanding Political Science Alumna Award from the College of the Liberal Arts.
 She and her husband, Chris, established a student enhancement fund in the Paterno Liberal Arts Undergraduate Fellows Program and a Trustee Matching Scholarship to support a Political Science Student.
 Annette holds a B.A in Political Science from Pennsylvania State University and a Juris Doctor from Oklahoma City University School of Law.
 She and her husband Chris live in Orinda with their two sons, Christopher and Anderson.

 1989 Foreign Service and International Politics

-Scott currently serves as the Board Chair of the National Skills Coalition.
+Scott presently serves as chair of the Board’s awards task force.
+He also serves as the Board Chair of the National Skills Coalition.
 He sits on the Leadership Council of the Alliance for Manufacturing Foresight.